alisabedard/jbwm/README.md

 releases may be delayed if a new minor release cycle has been started, unless a bug is reported.

-## KNOWN ISSUES
-* More EWMH support needed, particularly to enable pagers and window placement.

 ## INSTALLATION
 Edit configuration options in Makefile and config.h, then build:
 ```sh